outboardphp/wake/README.md

 This adds a method called `stopPropagation()` to your event class.

 ### Direction of Data Flow
-With Venue, events largely represent unidirectional data flow; an event is fired, and listeners receive it.
-The intent is for events to be immutable, but since they can be any object and thus contain arbitrary behavior, they are not guaranteed to be immutable as far as this library is aware.
+Events largely represent unidirectional data flow; an event is fired, and listeners receive it.
+But since events can be any object and thus contain arbitrary behavior, this library does not make any assumptions about how events behave.

-In order to account for both unidirectional and bidirectional-flow use cases, Venue includes a specific interface/trait combination to help you build bidirectional event classes, which we call Hooks.
+In order to better support the use case of bidirectional data flow, Venue includes a specific interface/trait combination to help you build bidirectional event classes, which we call Hooks.
 - Interface: `Venue\Contracts\Hook`